 While duck is often deemed too fancy or complicated to cook at home, nothing could be further from the truth.
 This recipe pairs the fowl down to its tastiest basics to ensure any home cook has a fair shot at roasting the bird.
 It relies on simple French flavors to bring out the subtleties of the duck, making it a great sophisticated dish.

 Get our recipe for Duck Breast with Balsamic.

 Herb-roasted turkey breast

 This recipe is your go-to if you need to make a lot of food quickly.
-Because this recipe serves 12 portions, you'll be ready to feed a dozen people at once at your table.
+Because this recipe serves 12 portions, you'll be ready to feed a dozen people at once at your table, or have plenty of leftovers.
 For a no-frills but still flavorful main, you can't go wrong with this one.

 Get our recipe for Herb Roasted Turkey Breast.

 Belgian-inspired beef and beer